avrocha/wall-following-2d-robot/README.md

 ```

 # Run
 Besides the terminal where "roscore" is running, there is the need to run the follow commands, by the following order, in different terminals.
+The Open D-Shaped map, used in this assignment, is called  "D_map_with_robot.launch".
+However, other maps were built to allow the user to test the robot performance in them.
 ```shell_
 $ roslaunch stdr_launchers [map_name]_map_with_robot.launch
 ```